Join our great group of volunteers. We have many types of jobs to do, many with flexible schedules.

 Become A Member

 There are a variety of annual membership types available.
 They range from $2 Youth memberships to $15 Family memberships and even $25 Business memberships.
+There is even a $300 lifetime membership so you never have to renew!
 Your tax-deductible donation will assist us in providing ongoing support to the Marina Library.
 You will be kept informed of new projects and developments at our regular monthly meetings and can get updates at anytime on this website.

 The Friends of the Marina Library is a 501 (c) 3 Non-Profit Organization, so any financial donation is tax deductible.